|The Integrated Drawing in 3D CAD|

 They have to put the engineering department back

 in the hands of engineering.
 While there would be part/assembly

 management in the native system, it would only be accessed by those trained

-While there would be part/assembly management in the native system, it would only be accessed by those trained
+While there would be part/assembly management in the native system, it would only be accessed by those trained in that native system.

 The solution we suggest is ZW3D